-- True (Trump is receiving record breaking support in the primaries and faces no serious challenge).
+- True (Trump received record-breaking support in the primaries and faces no serious challenge).

 Key #3: Incumbency

-The sitting president is running for reelection.
-Trump running for reelection.
+The sitting president is running for re-election.
+Trump is running for re-election.

-- True (Trump survived the Senate's impeachment and by all indications is running for reelection.
-It is very difficult to imagine he will not run).
+- True (Trump survived the Senate's impeachment and by all indications is running for re-election.
+It is very difficult to imagine a circumstance where he does not run).

 It's the economy, stupid!